This post may contain affiliate links. Please read my disclosure policy.

 Beer or beef broth?

 - While researching Hungarian Goulash, I found several recipes that use beer in place of some of the beef broth.
-Sounds good to me!
-Let me know if you give it a try.
+Replace part of the beef broth with a bottle of beer, if desired.

-- Our beef Goulash was lightly thickened at the end with 2 tablespoons cornstarch mixed with cold water.
+- Our beef Goulash is lightly thickened at the end with 2 tablespoons cornstarch mixed with cold water or beef broth.
 This is not necessary but I think it adds a little something extra to the consistency.
 The stew is fine without the cornstarch so you can skip that step without affecting flavor.

-- We added mushrooms to our stew, but just like carrots, it’s not a component of an authentic Hungarian Goulash.
+- We added mushrooms to our stew, but just like carrots, it’s not a traditional component of authentic Hungarian Goulash.
 However, we adore the earthy flavor mushrooms impart and think you will too.

 - The recipe calls for 3 large onions diced very small.
-We used sweet onions which are perfect with the paprika.
+We use sweet onions which are perfect with the paprika.
 Don’t skimp on the onions!

-- Roast your own sweet red bell peppers instead of using jarred.
-Click HERE for an easy recipe for roasted peppers.
+- You can also make your own roasted sweet red bell peppers instead of using jarred.

 - Many recipes found during my research called for sour cream to be added to the stew, off heat, just before serving.
-I didn’t add sour cream to my pot of Goulash but instead served each bowl with a dollop.
+I don’t add sour cream to my pot of Goulash but instead serve each bowl with a dollop.
 Sour cream is a very nice addition as a garnish so be sure to give it a try!

 - Always check the seasonings to ensure you have enough salt and pepper.

-Make ahead and refrigerate your Goulash until needed!
+Make ahead and refrigerate the Goulash until needed.

 You’re going to love the tender chunks of beef and the hearty rich flavor of our beef Goulash.